 Previous estimates of abundance for California harbor porpoise were based on aerial surveys conducted between the coast and the 50-fm isobath during 1988-95 (Barlow and Forney 1994, Forney 1999a).
 These estimates did not include an unknown number of animals found in deeper waters.
 Barlow (1988) found that the vast majority of harbor porpoise in California were within the 0-50-fm depth range; however, Green et al. (1992) found that 24% of harbor porpoise seen during aerial surveys of Oregon and Washington were between the 100m and 200m isobaths (55 to 109 fathoms).
+A systematic ship survey of depth strata out to 90 m in northern California showed that porpoise abundance declined significantly in waters deeper than 60 m (Carretta et al. 2001b).
 A recent analysis of harbor porpoise trends including oceanographic data suggests that the proportion of California harbor porpoise in deeper waters may vary between years (Forney 1999b; see Current Population Trend below).
-In 1999, aerial surveys extended farther offshore (to the 200m depth contour or 15 nmi distance, whichever is farther) to provide a more complete abundance estimate.
-Based on pooled 1995-99 aerial survey data including data from both inshore and offshore areas, an updated estimate of abundance for the northern California harbor porpoise stock is 15,198 harbor porpoise (CV=0.39; NMFS, K. Forney, unpublished data, following methods of Forney 1999a).
-Approximately 2,554 (CV=0.80) of these animals were estimated for the offshore stratum.
-The estimate for the inshore stratum (12,644, CV=0.38) is similar to the previous estimate of 11,066 (CV=0.39) for 1993-97 (Forney 1999b).
+Since 1999, aerial surveys extended farther offshore (to the 200m depth contour or 15 nmi distance, whichever is farther) to provide a more complete abundance estimate.
+Based on pooled 2002-2007 aerial survey data including data from both inshore and offshore areas, an updated estimate of abundance for the northern California/southern Oregon harbor porpoise stock is 39.581 harbor porpoise (CV=0.39).
+This estimate represents a combined estimate of aerial surveys completed between 2002-2007 by SWFSC (Carretta et al.2009) and unpublished data from the National Marine Mammal Laboratory.